What the Heck is a “Mennonite Raised Chicken”?

 The photo also raises the question: Are they implying that it’s somehow “unnatural” to be raised a Mennonite?
 Oba, nay!

-The Top 50 Most Common Russian Mennonite Surnames
+The Top 50 Most Common Mennonite Surnames

 A Craft Beer Guide for Mennonites